 Om ah hung

-I invite all beings of the six classes who wander in the cycle of existence, who believe phenomena to be real and grasp at a self, who are tormented by the sense of ‘I’ and ‘mine’, and endlessly take birth in samsara.
+I invite all beings of the six classes who wander in the cycle of existence, who by nature believe phenomena to be real and are subject to craving, who are tormented by the sense of ‘I’ and ‘mine’, and endlessly take birth in samsara.
 They are attached to themselves and dislike what is other.
 They mistakenly see things in a dualistic way and grasp at gross appearances.
 Even though, bound by their physical bodies, they cannot gather here in an instant, even though the rarefied food that we offer cannot possibly satisfy them, through the power of my great compassion, I imagine that all sentient beings of the three realms are actually here in front of me.
 Through this sur offering, this remedy for the maras, may I perfect the paramita of generosity and may all sentient beings, who have at one time been my mother, be liberated from the suffering caused by their karmic perception and may they be filled with great joy.